ChiragSingh01/lumora-landing/README.md

 ## 📄 AI Usage Report

-See AI_USAGE.md for a detailed explanation of how AI tools were used in development.
+See [AI Usage Report](./AI_USAGE.md) for a detailed explanation of how AI tools were used in development.

 ## 👤 Author
 Chirag Singh